ADFM Bylaws

 MEMBERSHIP

 Section 1.
 Members.
-Members, as defined in the Articles of Incorporation, shall be a department, division, or section of Family Medicine (or an entity with functions and purposes similar to departments of family medicine) in educational institutions which include an allopathic or osteopathic medical school or teaching hospital within the United States, Canada, or elsewhere.
-These institutions must be (a) organizations exempt from Federal income taxation under Section 115(a) of the Internal Revenue Code of 1954, or (b) organizations exempt from Federal income tax under section 501(a) as organizations described in section 501(c), and (c) which also are not private foundations under section 509(a)(1), (2) or (3) of said Code (or the corresponding provisions of any future United States internal revenue law).
+Members shall be a department, division, or section of Family Medicine (or an entity with functions and purposes similar to departments of family medicine) in educational institutions within the United States, Canada, or elsewhere.
 For each member, the Chair, or equivalent, is the representative to participate in the affairs of the organization unless another individual is designated by the Chair.
-The Senior Department Administrator is eligible to participate in the organization as designated and sponsored by the Chair.
+The Senior Department Administrator is eligible to participate in the organization as designated by the Chair.

 Section 2.
 Criteria for Membership.
-The Board of Directors may from time to time establish criteria for all classes of membership in addition to those set forth in the Articles of Incorporation and the by-laws, and the Board of Directors shall establish procedures by which it will review and accept applications for membership.
+The Board of Directors may from time to time establish criteria for all classes of membership in addition to those set forth in the Articles of Incorporation and these Bylaws, and the Board of Directors shall establish procedures by which it will review and accept applications for membership.

 Section 3.
 Member Representatives.
 Each Member of the Corporation shall be represented at meetings by the Chair, other administrative head, or a designee of each such member's academic Department Division or Section of Family Medicine.